The Best Things to do in Mestia, Georgia

-Most people come to Mestia and Sventi for hiking.
-There are plenty of hiking trails.
+Most people come to Mestia and Svaneti for hiking.
+There are plenty of hiking trails to choose from.
 From easygoing day hikes to challenging treks over several days.

 Chalaadi glacier (5 – 6 kilometer roundtrip, 1 – 2 hours): The hike to Chalaadi glacier is one of the easiest day hikes from Mestia.
 The start of the trail is only 8 kilometers from Mestia and then it takes less than an hour to reach the foot of the glacier.